zetalex/DPB2_App/README.md

 # Data gathering from AMS, PS and PL SYSMON and channel differentiation

-Due to the sensors together with ADC converters with which Xilinx has equipped our module and its system monitoring tools (SYSMON), we can access a large amount of real-time information from the PS and the PL via the linux driver "xilinx-ams".
+Due to the sensors together with ADC converters with which Xilinx has equipped our module and its system monitoring hardware block (SYSMON), we can access a large amount of real-time information from the PS and the PL via the linux driver "xilinx-ams".
+This linux driver exports real-time data into files using sysfs, a pseudo file system provided by the Linux kernel which exports information into virtual files.

-This information is differentiated into different channels which are explained in the following table.
+This information collected from the PS and PL is differentiated into different channels which are explained in the following table.

 | Sysmon Block | Channel | Details                                                     | Measurement | File Descriptor                    |
 |--------------|---------|-------------------------------------------------------------|-------------|-----------------------------|